willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 [!INCLUDE [copilot-e5-e3-enable-sensitivity-labels-sharepoint-onedrive](./includes/copilot-e5-e3-enable-sensitivity-labels-sharepoint-onedrive.md)]

 > [!TIP]
 > Although not related to Copilot, now is a good time to [enable co-authoring for encrypted files](/purview/sensitivity-labels-coauthoring), if it's not already enabled.
-This setting ensures the best user experience for collaboration.
+This setting ensures the best user experience for collaboration and might be required for other labeling scenarios.

 #### 5. Set default sensitivity labels for your SharePoint document libraries